jahid-razan/Dashboards/README.md

 * ACTION: The calculated field can have two possible values:

+                        * ORDER: When the following two conditions are met:

-                        * ORDER:If a produt has ORDER QTY >0 AND the product does not have a EOL/Disconnected (END OF LIFE) supplier The Order the product
+                                1. If a produt has ORDER QTY >0
+                                2. AND the product does not have a EOL/Disconnected (END OF LIFE) supplier The Order the product

                         * NO ACTION: If a produt has ORDER QTY = 0